KeyValueSoftwareSystems/react-inline-avatars/README.md

 -  `name` - a string that represents each user's name
 -  `avatarUrl` - a string to specify the user image
+-  `renderComponent` - a JSX element that, when provided, enables the dynamic rendering of custom content when hovering over user's image

 An example for data array is shown below: